AsgerSommer/asgersommer.github.io/index.md

 I live in Denmark and attend the [Technical University of Denmark](http://www.dtu.dk/), studying Physics & Nanotechnology.[^1]

-On my [blog](./blog/) I aim to write a few monthly posts about topics, thoughts and ideas that I've found interesting.
-Though I will certainly be blogging about topics related to science, physics and nanotechnology, the general scope here is (hopefully) going to be much broader.
+On my [blog](./blog/) you'll find posts about topics, thoughts and ideas that I've found interesting.
+Though I will certainly be blogging about topics related to science, physics and nanotechnology, the general scope is (hopefully) going to be much broader.

 [^1]: No, we're not working on self-replicating world-eating nanobots.
 Yet.